jcheron/vhServer/README.md

 ### Server protocol
 JSON format is used for sending commands to the server :

-this message open test.txt with notepad.exe on the server
+this message opens test.txt with notepad.exe on the server
 ```json
 {"action":"run","content":"c:\\windows\\system32\\notepad.exe","params":["test.txt"]}
 ```